Physical Therapy and Wellness, PLLC

-1) What is a pelvic floor physical therapist?
+1) What is a pelvic health physical therapist?

-As pelvic floor physical therapists, we have specialized training (outside of our 7 years of undergraduate + graduate school) to thoroughly understand the nerves, muscles, connective tissue and function of the pelvic floor muscles, organs (bladder, uterus, rectum) and dysfunctions that accompany them.
+As pelvic health physical therapists, we have specialized training (outside of our 7 years of undergraduate + graduate school) to thoroughly understand the nerves, muscles, connective tissue and function of the pelvic floor muscles, organs (bladder, uterus, rectum) and dysfunctions that accompany them.
 We can still treat necks, shoulders, knees, backs etc and have been trained to be movement specialists.
 Advanced training is required to work in pelvic health as it is a speciality area.
-Dr. Kailie has taken the complete (4 courses) pelvic floor series through Herman and Wallace so she can work with men and women with pelvic floor dysfunction.
-She has also gone on to complete the entire pediatric pelvic floor courses (level 1 and 2) as well.
-She has taken an advanced course in the evaluation and treatment of pelvic organ prolapse as well as hypropressives exercise.
-Kailie has advanced training in visceral and myofascial mobilization and will use this hands on approach to treat the whole body, inside and out, top to bottom to find the driver of your dysfunction.
+We work primarily with women and children throughout the lifespan as well as men on a case by case basis.

-With your verbal consent, your pelvic floor physical therapist has the training to perform internal vaginal and rectal exams (these are for adults only)
+With your verbal consent, your pelvic health physical therapists have the training to perform internal vaginal and rectal exams (these are for adults only)

 and treatments in order to thoroughly assess your dysfunction and help you reach your goals.
-For children, an external visualization of the anal sphincter and perineum is done (with child and parent/guardian consent) as well as biofeedback surface EMG which can give information on pelvic floor muscle tone and coordination which impacts the ability to pee and poop.
+There are plenty of instances where internal pelvic floor assessment is not indicated and you will have the opportunity to discuss this with your therapist.
+For children, an external visualization of the anal sphincter and perineum MAYBE indicated (with child and parent/guardian consent and with a chaperone in the room) as well as biofeedback utilizing realtime ultrasound, which can give information on pelvic floor muscle activity and coordination which impacts the ability to pee and poop.
+Realtime ultrasound can also be used to see if you are constipated and if you empty your bladder thoroughly.

 2) How often will I need to see you?